VOlekh/reactnd-project-would-you-rather-starter/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Views we need in our app:
+- Home
+- New Questions
+- Leader Board
+- Registration
+- Login

+## View Into a Hierarchy of Components

+- Login view

+First, users needs to login, using one of the user profiles available, drop-down on search.
+Suppose user was allready registered.
+    Fields:
+    -- username (drop-down)
+    -- password

+    Components:
+    -- app
+    -- nav
+    -- login card

+- Home view.

+After logged in, users are brought to home page with a number of options available.

+    - Unanswered questions:
+    This includes all not answered question by the logged in user.
+By clicking on one of these question, user is asked to select option A or B. After submit card with question moves to answered questions tab.

+    Fields:
+    -- username
+    -- avatar
+    -- question
+    -- answer A
+    -- answer B
+    -- submit button

+    - Answered quetions:
+    This page has questions that were answered by the logged in user.
+Answers are blocked to changes.

+    Fields:
+    -- username
+    -- avatar
+    -- question
+    -- answer A
+    -- percent
+    -- number of users answered out of total
+    -- answer B
+    -- percent
+    -- number of users answered out of total
+    -- details button

+    Components:
+    -- app
+    -- nav
+    -- Answered/Unanswered quetions
+    -- user/question card
+    -- user/question list (sorted by number of answers)

+- New question view.

+ User is provided with a form to create a question.
+Upon submitting a question, the user is carried to Unanswered questions page.

+    Fields:
+    -- create new question header
+    -- question
+    -- answer A
+    -- answer B
+    -- submit button

+    Components:
+    -- app
+    -- nav
+    -- user/new question card

+- Leaderboard view.
+Represents a list of all users with theis score - total number of answers.
+Cards are sorted by top score.

+    Fields:
+    -- username
+    -- avatar
+    -- answered questions
+    -- number of aq
+    -- created questions
+    -- number of cq
+    -- score

+    Components:
+    -- app
+    -- nav
+    -- user rating card list (sorted by number of answers) -- user/rating question card

+- Logout view.
+ User logout of the app and is brought to login page.

 ## Data

 There are two types of objects stored in our database: